tomwarrens/tensorflow-for-poets-2/README.md

 * --flip_left_right = Whether to randomly flip half of the training images horizontally
 * --model_dir=tf_files/models/ = the directory where we find the network

+In retrain.py you find all the parameters you can set.